lagotto/lagotto/docs/api.md

 Results are sorted by descending event count when given the source name, e.g. `&order=wikipedia`.
 Otherwise (the default) results are sorted by date descending.
 When using `&source=x`, we can only sort by data or that source, not a different source.

 ### publisher=x
-Only provide metrics for articles by a given publisher, using the `crossref_id`.
+Only provide metrics for articles by a given publisher, using the `member_id`.
 The response format is the same as the default response.

 ```sh
 /api/v5/articles?api_key=API_KEY&publisher=340